Music of Finland: Contemporary art music

 The first wave of post-classical music in Finland came about in the 1920s with modernists Aarre Merikanto, Väinö Raitio and Sulho Ranta.
 However, this movement was tamed by the growing nationalistic tendency in the arts before the Second World War.
 In the 1940s, Erik Bergman and Joonas Kokkonen gained popularity and added technical innovations to Finnish music.
 A generation of Finnish composers turned to modernism, such as Einojuhani Rautavaara and Usko Meriläinen, while the neoclassical style found voice in the music of Einar Englund.
 The 1950s saw an increase in international attention on Finnish music and helped modernize Finnish composing.

 The forming of the Ears Open! society in 1977 turned out to be the major change in Finnish art music.
 From its circles emerged composers and musicians who achieved worldwide success, notably conductor-composer Esa-Pekka Salonen, and composers Eero Hämeenniemi, Kaija Saariaho, Magnus Lindberg and Jouni Kaipainen.
 The early Ears Open! society followed Central European modernism along the lines of Pierre Boulez and Karlheinz Stockhausen, but also showed interest in post-war Polish School composers such as Witold Lutoslawski.
 Ears Open! was followed by the forming of Avanti!
 Chamber Orchestra in 1983, which offered a platform for composers and instrumentalists to introduce new works and stylistic flows in Finland.

 In the 21st century, the modernist movement waned, but is still represented by composers such as Veli-Matti Puumala and Lotta Wennäkoski.
 Juhani Nuorvala is a rare minimalist, while Osmo Tapio Räihälä and Sebastian Fagerlund lean more towards post-modernism.

-Performance of contemporary art music blossomed in Finland, with specialized groups incluidng Uusinta Chamber Ensemble and Zagros.
+Performance of contemporary art music blossomed in Finland, with specialized groups including Uusinta Chamber Ensemble and Zagros.
 The most important stages for contemporary art music are the established festivals Time of Music in Viitasaari, Musica nova Helsinki and Tampere Biennale, as well as the Klang Concert Series in Helsinki.